neovarier/traffic_sign_classification/writeup.md

 ####4.
 Hyperparameter and optimizer

-Optimizer: Adam.
+* Optimizer: Adam Optimizer
 I used Adam as it automatically takes care of decreasing the learning rate so that it can the coarser steps in the beginning and take finer steps in the end to land at the global minima accurately.
-Batch size: 128
+* Batch size: 128
 I used 128, as this the maximum that my GPU was allowing.
 This would achieve maximum parallization in the computation.
-Learning Rate: 0.001
+* Learning Rate: 0.001
 I chose a small learning rate so that it does not skip the global minima.
-Epochs: 150
+* Epochs: 150
 I started with high number of epochs to analyse the pattern of training and validation loss.